Hedonic hunger: Background

 Although hunger may arise from energy or nutrient deficits, as would be expected in the set-point theories of hunger and eating, hunger may arise more commonly from anticipated pleasure of eating, consistent with the positive-incentive perspective.
 Gramlich distinguished the overeating responses to these stimuli as homeostatic hyperphagia and hedonic hyperphagia respectively.
 Accordingly, hunger and eating are subject to feedback control from homeostatic, hedonic, and cognitive processes.
 Although these mechanisms interplay and overlap to some extent, they can nonetheless be individually separated.
 Thus, the positive-incentive perspective suggests that eating is similar to sexual behavior: humans engage in sexual behavior, not because of an internal deficit, but because they have evolved in a way that makes them crave it.
 High calorie foods have had intrinsic reward value throughout evolution.
 The presence of desirable (or "hedonic") food, or the mere anticipation of it, makes one hungry.
 The psychological effects of hedonic hunger may be the appetitive equivalent of hedonically driven activities such as recreational drug use and compulsive gambling.
 Susceptibility to food cues can lead to overeating in a society of readily available calorie dense, inexpensive foods.
 Such hedonistic eating overrides the body's ability to regulate consumption with satiety.
 While there is a breadth of evidence for hedonic hunger, this topic is not without controversy.
 For example, recent evidence suggests that there is no relationship between milkshake liking and body mass index (BMI).

 A related phenomenon, specific appetite, also known as specific hunger, is conceptually related to, but distinct from, hedonic hunger.
 Specific appetite is a drive to eat foods with specific flavors or other characteristics: in usage, specific appetite has put greater emphasis on an individual who adaptationally learns a particular appetite behavior rather than an evolutionarily innate, hedonic appetite preference.

 Food variability

-A "hedonic rating" of foods reflects those individuals are more likely to eat even though they aren't hungry.
+A "hedonic rating" of foods reflects those individuals are more likely to eat even though they are not hungry.
 For example, functional magnetic resonance imaging (fMRI) scanning suggests that fed rats show a high preference for a mixture of fat and carbohydrate in the form of potato chips compared to their standard chow or single macronutrient foods.
 When binge eating occurs without the presence of energy deprivation, researchers think it is due to frequent exposure to palatable food.
 Another study evaluated how hedonic ratings of individual foods aggregate into the food components of particular types of meals, and related preferences to overall dietary intake.